jplusplus/statscraper/docs/about.rst

 Statscraper is developed by Jens Finnäs and Leo Wallentin from Journalism++, and Robin Linderborg from SVT Nyheter.

-Version 1.0.0 is expected in August 2017.
+The first stable version was released in August 2017.
 Statscraper is sponsored by Internetfonden/Stiftelsen för internetinfrastruktur and Journalism++ Stockholm.